-The relationship between the different model experiments and Walker index is constant for both boreal spring and summer (Figure 8a,d x-axis), including a positive anomaly for A and a negative anomaly for the P responses.
-In contrast, the Walker response to AP forcing varies around 0 for both seasons.
+The relationship between the sensitivity experiments and Walker index is constant for both boreal spring and summer (Figure 8a,d x-axis), including a positive anomaly for A and a negative anomaly for the P responses.
+In contrast, the Walker response to AP forcing is approximately 0 for both seasons.
 However, AP exhibits a large Walker index variance, whereby the anomalies cover much of the range of A and P (see the yellow cross in Figure 8a,d).
 Thus, this indicates that the Atlantic SSTA can perturb El Niño's influence onto the Walker gradient in boreal spring and summer with an anomaly that is approximately equal and opposite of the Pacific's influence, resulting in a neutral gradient for AP.

-Overall, even as the Walker index-RWS correlation is insignificantly different between AP and P, the mean boreal spring Caribbean RWS and Walker cell gradient anomalies for AP and P are significantly different (>95%) (Figure 8a).
-This indicates that even as the relationship between the Walker index-RWS following an ENSO event is insensitive to Atlantic SSTAs, the individual variables (Walker cell gradient, RWS) are sensitive to changes over the Atlantic.
-Furthermore, since the mean RWS for P is neutral even with a strongly negative Walker gradient, this overall also indicates that the Walker gradient is not the sole influence on the Caribbean RWS.
+Overall, for the Walker index-RWS relationship, the boreal spring Caribbean RWS index for AP and P become significantly different (>95%) as the RWS anomaly moves from relatively neutral for P to negative for AP (Figure 8a).
+Since the mean RWS for P is neutral even with a strongly negative Walker gradient, this indicates that the Walker gradient is not the sole influence on the Caribbean RWS.
+Still, the correlation increases markedly for AP, showing that the overall relationship between the Walker index and RWS is strong when forcing the regions more 'realistically' (i.e., including the Atlantic SSTA that often follows an El Niño event).
+Furthermore, as the correlation between the Walker and Caribbean RWS indices increases notably into boreal summer for P, the mean RWS for P also becomes positive.